AyuG619/BusinessIntelligence.ai/README.md

 # BusinessIntelligence.ai

-BusinessIntelligence.ai is a Streamlit prototype for turning banking KPI movement into an evidence-backed decision:
+BusinessIntelligence.ai is a prototype for turning banking KPI movement into an evidence-backed decision:

 ```text
 KPI movement -> deterministic detection -> driver attribution